A topic from the subject of Biochemistry in Chemistry.

 Physiological Functions

-• Energy Source: Carbohydrates are the body's primary source of energy.
+• Energy Source: Carbohydrates are the primary source of energy for most organisms.
+Glucose is the preferred fuel for many metabolic processes.

-• Structural Components: Carbohydrates form the structural framework of cell walls and other cellular components.
+• Structural Components: Carbohydrates contribute to the structure of cell walls (cellulose in plants, peptidoglycan in bacteria), and are components of other cellular structures.

 Metabolism